pdidev/test_env/README.md

 Building of the dependencies required for the PDI distribution without relying on embedded dependencies:
+* doxygen,
 * flowvr,
 * fti,
-* netcdf,
-* sionlib.
+* netcdf.

 Installation of the libs that are available as packages:
 * astyle,
-* doxygen,
-* libhdf5-mpich-dev,
-* libparaconf-dev,
+* hdf5,
-* libspdlog-dev,
+* paraconf,
-* pybind11-dev,
+* spdlog,
-* python,
+* pybind11,
 * zpp.

 Used for PDI "system" build with cmake 3.5 (using all libs from the docker image)

 ## xenial_libs_cmake3.10